-- A. The Contractor shall be responsible for scheduling all work and notifying Security Officers of their work schedules in a manner consistent with effective Contract management.
-When requested by the CO or COTR, the Contractor shall furnish a copy of the most current schedule to the Government. - B. Breaks and/or Lunch Reliefs shall be provided by the Contractor in accordance with DOL Regulations.
+The Contractor shall be responsible for scheduling all work and notifying security guards of their work schedules in a manner consistent with effective Contract management.
+When requested by the CO or COTR, the Contractor shall furnish a copy of the most current schedule to the Government.
+Breaks and/or Lunch Reliefs shall be provided by the Contractor in accordance with DOL Regulations.